thebuttoncollection/theshuffler/README.md

 6. Press **Cmd+S** to save
 7. THE SHUFFLER button will appear in your floating keyboard
 ### 4. Use it
-Click the button in your Accessibility Keyboard whenever you feel like it.
+#### Click the button in your Accessibility Keyboard whenever you feel like it.
 Each click plays a sound and shuffles to a new random wallpaper.
 Rapid fire is encouraged.
----
 ## SWAPPING YOUR WALLPAPERS
-Open the **wallpaper images** folder and replace the images with whatever you want.
+#### Open the **wallpaper images** folder and replace the images with whatever you want.
 Any JPG, JPEG, PNG, TIFF, or BMP will work.
 No limit on how many you add.
 The more the better.
----
 ## SWAPPING THE SOUND
-Replace **resources/the_sound.aiff** with any AIFF or WAV file.
+#### Replace **resources/the_sound.aiff** with any AIFF or WAV file.
 Keep the filename the same.
----
-## HOW IT WORKS (the short version)
-When you click the button, the Accessibility Keyboard triggers THE SHUFFLER.app.
-The app plays a sound, picks a random image from your wallpaper images folder, and sets it as your desktop wallpaper — then exits completely.
-Nothing stays running.
-Nothing is watching in the background.
-Your CPU has no idea it existed.
 ## BUGS
+####
 - Rapid firing can occasionally outrun the app.
 You might hear the click sound but the wallpaper doesn't change.
 If that happens, just click again and it will catch up.
 - Make sure the image extensions are lowercase (png vs PNG, jpg vs JPG).
-For some reason this ensures the images work on my end.
+For some reason this ensures the images work.
----
 ## REQUIREMENTS
+####
 - macOS Sequoia (15.x) or later
 - Xcode Command Line Tools — install with: `xcode-select --install`
 - macOS will ask for permission to access your Desktop folder and System Events the first time — click Allow
----
 ## MOVING THE FOLDER
-Move the whole `THE_SHUFFLER` folder anywhere you want, then run **Install.app** again.
+#### Move the whole `THE_SHUFFLER` folder anywhere you want, then run **Install.app** again.
 Everything reconfigures itself automatically.